stephengold/jme3-utilities/README.md

     sc.getSunAndStars().setObserverLatitude(0.2f);

 The sun looks like a boring white disc in the southern sky.
-For a more impressive sun, apply a bloom filter to it:
+For a more dazzling sun, apply a bloom filter to the viewport:

     import com.jme3.post.filters.BloomFilter;
     import jme3utilities.Misc;